ruff1ezzz/cse15l-lab-reports/lab-report-1-week-2.md

 ![Commands](images/CommandLab1.png)

-## 3) Moving Files over SSH with scp
+## 3) Moving Files over SSH with `scp` command

 Then, I learned how to move files from my computer to the ieng6 server using the scp command, `scp WhereAmI.java cs15lsp22ajc@ieng6.ucsd.edu:~/`.

-* First, I created a file called WhereAmI.java and added the following code, which gives me the information of my system.
+* First, I created a file called WhereAmI.java and added the following code, which gives me the information of my system:

 ```
 class WhereAmI {